-Feherty enjoyed a successful professional career, with 10 victories worldwide and more than $3 million in prize money.
-He was a regular on the European Tour, with victories including the ICL International, Italian Open, Scottish Open, South Africa PGA, BMW Open, Cannes Open, and Madrid Open.
-He captained the winning Irish team in the 1990 Alfred Dunhill Cup and played on the European Ryder Cup Team in 1991, an experience that rejuvenated his fervor for golf.
+Prior to becoming a television personality, Feherty enjoyed a successful professional golf career, with 10 victories worldwide and more than $5 million in prize money.
+A regular on the European Tour, he also captained the winning Irish team in the 1990 Alfred Dunhill Cup and played on the European Ryder Cup Team in 1991, an experience that rejuvenated his fervor for golf.

-In 1997, Feherty retired from professional golf when offered a position as a golf commentator for CBS Sports.
-“I always enjoyed talking more than playing, and now CBS is paying me for what I like to do most.”
-Thanks to his sharp wit and colorful personality, David has become golf’s most irrepressible personality and a viewer favorite.
+In 1996, Feherty retired from professional golf when offered a position as a golf commentator for CBS Sports.
+Thanks to his sharp wit and clever personality, he has become golf’s most irrepressible personality and a viewer favorite.

 “Losing a limb, or the ability to use a limb, is one thing,” Feherty says.
 “But the dignity they lose with it is perhaps even more important.
 And to be able to give them some of that dignity back is my mission these days.
 It’s not a charity.
 It’s just us trying to pay back a very small part of the check that we owe them.”